thirdweb-dev/react/etc/react.api.md

 export { ChainId }

-// Warning: (ae-forgotten-export) The symbol "SupportedChain" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "SupportedChain" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
-// Warning: (ae-forgotten-export) The symbol "Chain" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Chain" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
 // Warning: (ae-internal-missing-underscore) The name "ChainRpc" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)